 The shear-hosted mineral resource at Volta Grande is contained in three main areas (Ouro Verde and Grota Sêca located in the North Block, and the South Block), all of which have or have had development in the form of artisanal workings into them.
 Within these areas, there are numerous narrow zones of high-grade gold mineralization, with potential for expansion along strike and at depth.
-There is also potential for the discovery of additional mineralized zones within the large alteration envelope in the host intrusive which has been traced for more than three kilometres along strike.
+There is also potential for the discovery of additional mineralized zones within the large alteration envelope in the host intrusives which has been traced for more than seven kilometres along strike.
 Two types of gold mineralization are present: primary gold in intrusive rocks and secondary gold in the saprolitic zone overlying the primary mineralization.

-Roscoe Postle Associates Inc ("RPA") (formerly Scott Wilson Roscoe Postle Associates Inc.) reported that "there is potential for high grade shoots that may extend to depths of at least 200 metres or 300 metres below the surface, based on analogy with other Precambrian shear zone hosted gold deposits in Brazil."
 The property has been mined historically by garimpeiros (informal miners) for several decades using both open pit and underground mining methods with several shafts of 80 to 300 metres along high-grade veins.
 Grab samples from these shafts have assayed as high as 474.9 g/t Au.

 Since 2010, the company has carried out a large drill exploration program that consisted of over 700 drill holes for a total of over 180,000m drilled (mostly by diamond drilling) at Ouro Verde and Grota Sêca.
-The results confirmed RPA's statement.
+The results confirmed the important size of the mineralizing system with a pit-constrained resource extending over 4km on strike and over 0.5km depth-wise.